euwbah/music-theory/pythagorean means in music notation/pythagorean means in music theory.md

 \mathrm{med}(1/1,\ 2/1) = \frac{1 + 2}{1 + 1} = \frac{3}{2} = AM(1/1, 2/1)
 $$

-However, $2/2$ is also a unison, but with a form of pseudo-["torsion"](https://en.wikipedia.org/wiki/Torsion_(algebra)) applied.
+However, $2/2$ is also a unison.
 When we take the mediant of $2/2$ and $2/1$, we still get an interval guaranteed to be between them both, but now we have:

 $$
 \mathrm{med}(2/2,\ 2/1) = \frac{2 + 2}{2 + 1} = \frac{4}{3} = HM(1/1, 2/1)
 $$

-> 🟡 Without going into the math, think of tortion as the ability for the same interval to have many representations, with varying degrees of 'reduced'-ness.
-You can read the equally abstract musical applications on the [Xen Wiki: Saturation, torsion, and contorsion](https://en.xen.wiki/w/Saturation,_torsion,_and_contorsion)
+> 🟡 The idea of different ways to represent the same interval lies the latent idea of [algebraic torsion](https://en.wikipedia.org/wiki/Torsion_(algebra)), which is something that music intonation and temperament theory has to deal with.
+Without going too deep into the math for now, think of torsion as the ability for the same interval to have many representations, with varying degrees of 'reduced'-ness.
+>
+> You can read the musical view of torsion on the [Xen Wiki: Saturation, torsion, and contorsion](https://en.xen.wiki/w/Saturation,_torsion,_and_contorsion)

 Now let's try the same for the interval $3/2$, because the denominator of $3/2$ is 2, we use $2/2$ for the 'unison' to get the AM: